mkorcy/ADRs/docs/adrs/0002-use-github.md

 Github integrates well with a wide range of other tools and services that we use, such as CI/CD pipelines, project management tools, and documentation systems.
 This integration allows us to potentially automate many aspects of our development workflow.

 ### Support and community resources
 Github has a large and active community of developers that provides a wide array of training resources and support.
-This community has created many plugins, integrations, and workflows that we can leverage to improve our development process.
+This community has created many plugins, integrations, and workflows that we can leverage to improve our development processes.
 Additionally, Github provides support and documentation resources, which should make it easy to troubleshoot issues and get help when needed.

 ### Cost
 Currently, we have an on prem installation of Gitlab which is "free".
 We also have an Github Organization set up, with unlimited private repos which is also free.
 With a driver of this decision being a desire to move to the cloud, and integrate with our SSO for easier onboarding, either option will likely cost more than we spend today.